efano/GNP-glaciers/README.md

 #### E. User interaction

 The user engages with the mapping application by initially selecting a glacier, symbolized as a point, by either clicking directly on the point or by selecting the glacier by name through the use of a dropdown list located on the top navigation bar.
 Once selected, the map will zoom to the full extent of the mid-19th century glacier outline and a custom legend appears containing information and tools that allows the user to further interact with the individual glacier.
 The legend also contains an icon link to historical photos along with interactive climatic and area charts.
 A full extent icon, located on the top navigation bar can be used to zoom back to the full park extent where the map data returns to the original state of point data.
 Additional filtering is available through the glacier point legend to toggle between active and stagnant glacial states at the beginning of the study (1966) and the last measurement (2015).
+A collection of basemaps is accessible through the use of a basemap icon located on the top navigational bar.
+The user is able to minimize both legends to an icon for smaller device use, if necessary.

 #### F. Aesthetics and design considerations